Florida Rental Laws - An Overview of Landlord Tenant Rights in Orange Park

 • Abide by all terms of the lease agreement.

-• Not cause excessive property damage.
+• Not cause excessive unit damage.

 Landlords’ Rights & Responsibilities in Florida